2015 Dallas Cowboys season: Week 4: at New Orleans Saints

 In another heartbreaking loss which ended a 9-0 winning streak of regular season away games, the injury bug struck the Cowboys again.
 Sean Lee exited the game early with a concussion, Lance Dunbar saw the last of his playing time this season with a torn ACL, and Brice Butler injured his hamstring.
 Despite all the injuries, the Cowboys were able to stay neck and neck with the New Orleans Saints.

 Enduring a few lead changes throughout the first four quarters, the Cowboys were able to come back and tie it up 20-20 with a last minute touchdown from Brandon Weeden (16/26; 246 yards; 1 TD) to Terrance Williams.
 However, the Cowboys defense was not able to hold off the Saints during overtime.
 An 80-yard touchdown was scored within the first 13 seconds of overtime, which handed the Cowboys their second loss of the season.

 Week 5: vs. New England Patriots

-After back-to-back losses, Dallas returned home to face the then-undefeated Super Bowl champions, the New England Patriots.
+After back-to-back losses, Dallas returned home to face the then-undefeated defending Super Bowl champions, the New England Patriots.

 Stout early defensive efforts kept the game close, including five sacks of Patriots quarterback Tom Brady, but Dallas's offense could never produce steady results.
 Dallas QB Brandon Weeden (1 INT) and the offensive line were ineffectual, gaining only 264 yards total offense and making 18 1st downs.
 The offense could manage only two Dan Bailey field goals.

 During the first quarter, the Cowboys held the Patriots to a field goal.
 However, the Patriots slowly but surely pulled away afterwards for the 30-6 victory, handing Dallas the loss and a 2-3 record entering the bye week - and handing Cowboys head coach Jason Garrett his first career three-game losing streak.